 The Rio offers decent fuel economy despite some old-tech powertrains, and the seven-year warranty should benefit residual values

 Low running costs are often at the forefront of buyers’ minds when choosing a new supermini, and the Rio excels in that area.
-It's no longer the cheapest to buy any more, but it won’t cost the earth to fuel or maintain.
+It's no longer the cheapest to buy, but it won’t cost the earth to fuel or maintain.

-The Rio's seven-year, 100,000-mile warranty is transferrable between owners, which is a real selling point on the second hand market.
+The Rio's seven-year, 100,000-mile warranty is transferable between owners, which is a real selling point on the second-hand market.
 However, residual values of around 40 per cent are fairly average in the supermini class.

 In this review